The Orbit-Sum Method for Higher Order Equations: Conclusion

 \section{Conclusion}

 We have extended the applicability of the orbit-sum method for linear DDE's of higher order.
-However, there remain many equations where the method fails, and there are basically two reasons for that.
+However, there remain many equations where the method fails.
 First, there are equations which do not admit a solution by the orbit-sum method, simply because the shape of the equation does not allow the method to conclude.
-In some cases, for instance, the orbit is not finite and in others the orbit is finite but there is no section-free orbit equation, and again for others the section-free orbit equations only have a zero orbit-sum.
-Second, there are equations for which the orbit-sum method as presented here fails because we have not addressed some of the problems that can arise.
-For instance, if there is essentially more than one section-free orbit equation it is not clear which of them should be chosen to extract the non-negative part.
-It is natural to ask whether it can happen that Algorithm~\ref{alg:ppe} returns Failed although the only term on the left-hand side of the orbit equation that remains when applying~$[x^{\geq}y^{\geq}]$ is $F$.
-In~\cite[Proposition~24]{large} it was shown that it can happen that there are two terms $p_3(\alpha)F(p_1(\alpha),p_2(\alpha))$ whose expansions involve terms with non-negative powers in $x$ and $y$, although their sum does not.
-The answer to the question whether this is the only reason is certainly no, if the estimates of the support of $F$ and of the order cones and vertex cones are too big.
+In some cases, for instance, the orbit is not finite~\cite[Thm~3]{smallSteps}, and in others the orbit is finite but there is no section-free orbit equation (Example~\ref{ex:system2}), and again for others the section-free orbit equations only have a zero orbit-sum~\cite[Sec~4.2]{smallSteps}.